mtphil/linode-k8s-cluster/README.md

 ## General

-This repository contains both:
+This repository contains:

+1) the minimum `Terraform` scaffolding necessary to spin up a `Kubernetes` cluster on `Linode`.

-1) a `Makefile` with a suite of commands suited to creating, and tearing down, a `Kubernetes` cluster on Linode via `Terraform`.
+1) a `Makefile` with a suite of commands for creating, and tearing down, a `Kubernetes` cluster on Linode via these `.tf` files on a local machine.

-2) a Github Action Workflow which runs `terraform apply` on this repository's `.tf` files when a new `Release` is published, thus either creating a new or updating a pre-existing `Kubernetes` cluster on `Linode` with changes.
+2) a Github Action Workflow which runs `terraform apply` on this repository's `.tf` files when a new `Release` is published, thus either creating a new or updating a pre-existing `Kubernetes` cluster on `Linode` with that `Release`'s changes.

 ## Makefile

+### Configuration

 The `Makefile` contains all necessary commands to create a k8s cluster locally when paired with an `.env` file containing all necessary credentials, which are: